-- A. Product Data: For each type of product indicated, including soils. - 1.
-Trap rock for maintenance edge: Include full color and size range of trap rock. - 2.
-Aluminum edging: Submit sample and manufacturer specifications. - 3.
-Landscape fabric: Submit sample and manufacturer specifications. - 4.
-Plant Materials: Include quantities, sizes, quality, and sources for plant materials. - 5.
-Pesticides and Herbicides: Include product label and manufacturer's application instructions specific to the Project. - 6.
+- 1. Product Data: For each type of product indicated, including soils. - a.
+Plant Materials: Include quantities, sizes, quality, and sources for plant materials. - b.
+Pesticides and Herbicides: Include product label and manufacturer's application instructions specific to the Project. - c.
 Plant Photographs: Include color photographs in digital format of each required species and size of plant material as it will be furnished to the Project.
 Take photographs from an angle depicting true size and condition of the typical plant to be furnished.
 Include a scale rod or other measuring device in each photograph.
 For species where more than 20 plants are required, include a minimum of three photographs showing the average plant, the best quality plant, and the worst quality plant to be furnished.
-Identify each photograph with the full scientific name of the plant, plant size, and name of the growing nursery.

-- B. Samples for Verification: For each of the following: - Organic Compost Mulch: 1 quart volume of each organic mulch required; in sealed plastic bags labeled with composition of materials by percentage of weight and source of mulch.
-Each Sample shall be typical of the lot of material to be furnished; provide an accurate representation of color, texture, and organic makeup. - C. Qualification Data: For qualified landscape Installer.
+Identify each photograph with the full scientific name of the plant, plant size, and name of the growing nursery. - 2.
+Samples for Verification: For organic compost mulch 1 quart volume of each organic mulch required; in sealed plastic bags labeled with composition of materials by percentage of weight and source of mulch.
+Each Sample shall be typical of the lot of material to be furnished; provide an accurate representation of color, texture, and organic makeup. - 3.
+Qualification Data: For qualified landscape Installer.
 Include list of similar projects completed by Installer demonstrating Installer's capabilities and experience.
-Include project names, addresses, and year completed, and include names and addresses of owners' contact persons. - D. Product Certificates: For each type of manufactured product, from manufacturer, and complying with the following: - 1.
-Manufacturer's certified analysis of standard products. - 2.
-Analysis of other materials by a recognized laboratory made according to methods established by the Association of Official Analytical Chemists, where applicable. - E. Material Test Reports: For standardized ASTM D 5268 topsoil. - F. Maintenance Instructions: Recommended procedures for maintenance of plants during a calendar year.
-Submit before start of required maintenance periods. - G. Warranty: Sample of special warranty.
+Include project names, addresses, and year completed, and include names and addresses of owners' contact persons. - 4.
+Product Certificates: For each type of manufactured product, from manufacturer, and complying with the following:

+- a.
+Manufacturer's certified analysis of standard products. - b.
+Analysis of other materials by a recognized laboratory made according to methods established by the Association of Official Analytical Chemists, where applicable. - 5.
+Maintenance Instructions: Recommended procedures to be established by Contracting Authority for maintenance of plants during a calendar year.
+Submit before start of required maintenance periods. - 6.
+Warranty: Sample of special warranty.